WFAFB Mobile Pantry making stops throughout October

 WICHITA FALLS, Texas (KAUZ) - The Wichita Falls Area Food Bank’s Mobile Pantry will visit several locations throughout October.

-Mobile pantry officials will be heading to Blue Sky Self Storage on Saturday from 9 a.m. to 11 a.m.
+Mobile pantry officials will be heading to Lake Wichita Park on Thursday from 5 p.m. to 6:30 p.m.

 All of the October Mobile Pantry dates can be found below: